 This camp is open to kids entering grades 4 through 12, with activities and schedules arranged by age groups.
 Financial assistance is available for families, making it easier for parents of all economic levels.

 The School of Creative and Performing Arts (SOCAPA) is located at the campus of Occidental College.
 The school is minutes away from Hollywood, so campers are closer to the action than you can imagine!
-They offer some of the best summer camps in Los Angeles.

 They have a hotbed of creativity, with photography, filmmaking, acting, dance, and music classes.
 With the camp’s proximity to some of Hollywood’s top filming locations, it’s common for filmmakers and on-screen talents to visit and talk to SOCAPA campers.